 Cloud vendors keep trying to outrun each other claiming that their data storage services are the safest.
 Hardware manufacturers and distributors go on arguing that nothing can be safer than keeping data close to your chest with on-premises servers that you own and that no one but you can physically access.

 In fact, the truth is that as soon as security is compromised — whether inside your company or within your cloud vendor’s system — all of your data is immediately at risk.
-Encryption is one of the important steps to take if you want to ensure data safety in any scenario.
+Encryption is one of the important steps to take if you want to ensure data safety in any cyber attack scenario.

 Access restrictions on sensitive data are also a must.
 Only trusted and well-trained employees can be admitted and allowed to view and modify information to avoid possible data leaks.
 This is key to protect your company’s good name.